Charlotte's Web: Miniseries

 On March 8, 2022, it was announced that Sesame Workshop was working on an animated miniseries based on the book.
 It was in production for a few months, and was slated to premiere in 2024 on Cartoon Network and HBO Max.
 On November 3, 2022, it was reported that the miniseries would not be moving forward.
-However, Canadian animation studio Guru Studio claimed it is still in production.
+However, Canadian animation studio Guru Studio claimed it was still in production.
 The miniseries was released on HBO Max on October 2, 2025.
 Narrated by Jean Smart, it features the voices of Amy Adams as Charlotte, Elijah Wood as Adult Wilbur, Griffin Robert Faulkner as Wilbur, Cynthia Erivo as Goose, Natalie Chan as Fern, Danny Trejo as Gander, Randall Park as Templeton, Chris Diamantopoulos as Homer, Rosario Dawson as Edith, Ana Ortiz as Dolores, Tom Everett Scott as John, Leith Burke as George, Keith David as Old Sheep and Patricia Richardson as Widow Fussy with Dee Bradley Baker voicing various animals.